Support

 Log In Problems

 Another common problem is attempting to log in to a survey to which you are not subscribed.
-Because they are marketed as separate "publications," and although the same User Name and Password may be used to log in to multiple surveys to which you are subscribed, each nevertheless requires a separate log in.
+Because they are marketed as separate publications, and although the same User Name and Password may be used to log in to multiple surveys to which you are subscribed, each nevertheless requires a separate log in.

-Entering the incorrect User Name and Password not only won't work of course, but often creates another problem associated with the way Temporay Internet Files are cached.
+Entering the incorrect User Name and Password not only won't work of course, but often creates another problem associated with the way Temporary Internet Files are cached.
 Sometimes, even when corrected log in information is entered, the incorrect information will continue to be passed from the cache to the browser.
 To clear your cache, follow the instructions in the General Information section above.

 Updating Account Information